 TMS (Transcranial Magnetic Stimulation) is FDA approved for the treatment of resistant depression, however, there are numerous studies that have shown TMS is effective in the treatment of Alcohol, Opiate, Cocaine and Nicotine Addiction.

-We use TMS Therapy for addiction and co-morbid Psychiatric illnesses (TMS can be provided in the office setting by a licensed Psychiatrist only).
-Our Doctors provides TMS in their offices (an additional fee will apply if not covered by insurance).
+We use TMS Therapy for addiction and co-morbid Psychiatric illnesses (TMS can be provided in the office setting by independent a licensed Psychiatrist only).
+Doctors only provide TMS in their offices (an additional fee will apply if not covered by insurance).

 Neurofeedback is also a non-invasive procedure we provide, for an extra fee unless covered by insurance, that is proven to be effective in treatment of Addiction and co-morbid Psychiatric illnesses.